 The Gyroscope is a component of the IMU and the IMU is an essential component of the drones flight controller.
 The flight controller is the central brain of the drone.

-Here is a terrific article which covers gyro stabilization and IMU technology in drones.
+Here is a terrific article, which covers gyro stabilization and IMU technology in drones.

-Onscreen Real-Time Flight Parameters
+Realtime Telemetry Flight Parameters

 GPS Ready To Fly Mode Drone Technology